 About

-Associate Professor of Computer Science at The University of Vermont's Complex Systems Center.
+Associate Professor of Computer Science at The Vermont Complex Systems Center.

 Professeur associé au Département de physique, de génie physique et d'optique de l'Université Laval.